thinkdatascience/thinkdatascience.github.io/_posts/2020-12-18-LinReg_Assumptions_Drawbacks.md

 In the Q-Q plot or the Quantile-Quantile plot, the normality assumption is met if the points on the plot roughly form a straight line.

 Make sure that you remove the outliers as they can have a huge impact on the Q-Q plot.

+- **Assumption 5: Multicollinearity**
+> The independent variables are linearly independent of each other i.e. there os no multicollinearity >in the data.

+To learn more about how to detect and treat multicollinearity in the dataset, refer to [this](https://thinkdatascience.github.io/posts/Multicollinearity&VIF/) link.

 ## Drawbacks of Linear Regression